John-Carson/style/development-philosophy.md

 When reviewing implementations, ask: "Does this feel instant to the user?"
 Not just "Is the server response under 200ms?"

 ### Simplify by Removing, Not Just Hiding

-When the filter UI became complex with live-updating chips, Jason proposed:

 > "One thing we could try if it were to simplify things is to not show the chips while the form is open.
 Then there wouldn't be anything to update live on the page."